flores/moarcats-app/README.md

 # license

 This is released under the Kitty License.
-If you like this code, you should scratch your nearest cat.
+If you like this code you should scratch your nearest cat.

 ![example](http://edgecats.net/d)
 ![example](http://edgecats.net/f)